Papers

 Self-Training with Direct Preference Optimization Improves Chain-of-Thought Reasoning

-The paper "Self-Training with Direct Preference Optimization Improves Chain-of-Thought Reasoning" explores methods to enhance the mathematical reasoning capabilities of small-scale language models (LMs).
+The paper "Self-Training with Direct Preference Optimization Improves Chain-of-Thought Reasoning" explores methods to enhance the mathematical reasoning capabilities of small-scale LLMs (LMs).
 The core idea revolves around improving traditional self-training frameworks using a technique called Direct Preference Optimization (DPO).
 This approach leverages the preference data to refine the model training process, guiding LMs during pseudo-label generation, making their outputs both more accurate and diverse.

-The study places an emphasis on two main aspects: reinforcing the reasoning capabilities of smaller LMs and doing so efficiently compared to large proprietary models.
+The paper places an emphasis on two main aspects: reinforcing the reasoning capabilities of smaller LMs and doing so efficiently compared to large proprietary models.
 This investigation is motivated by the high computational and economic costs associated with using large models for reasoning tasks, such as Codex, PaLM, and GPT-4.
 Smaller models offer a more cost-effective alternative but require methodologies to boost their inherent capabilities without significant resources.

 Methodology